-Forestry/Natural Resources II #CL200015 Credits: BUHS 12, Sending Schools 3 Open to Grades 11 & 12 with successful completion of Level I Year Long, 160 Minutes Daily NOTE: This course is being considered for Dual Enrollment for 2023-24
+Forestry/Natural Resources II #CL200015 Open to Grades 11 & 12 with successful completion of Level I Note: This course is being considered for dual enrollment credit

 This is an outside environmental course that will engage students with hands-on project-based learning activities with opportunities for community service projects, field trips. job shadowing, and cooperatives.
 Focus areas will include subsurface drainage design and construction, sawmill operation, lumber grading, introduction to maple syrup production, skidder safety and operation, timber harvesting, and wildland fire control.
 Additionally, students will be able to identify indigenous and invasive plants and trees.
-Students will have the opportunity to participate in the Northeast Woodland Training (Game of Logging) certification program.
+Students will have the opportunity to participate in the Northeast Woodland Training (Game of Logging Levels 2 and 3) certification program.
+Students will also have the opportunity to become LEAP (Logger Education to Advance Professionalism.) certified.
 Potential students must have successfully completed Level 1 Introduction to Forestry/Natural Resources.